conniejhe/Surface-Cutting/README.md

 Navigate into build folder for plugin and select the .so file, and it should be good to go.

 ------------------------------------------------------------------------------------------------------------------------------
-Last Edited by: Connie He (2020 Feb 28)
+Last Edited by: Connie He (2020 May 30)